 From the very beginning of this project, we have sought to bring the story, colour and spectacle of historical pageants to as many people as possible.
-As well as presenting lots of talks and hosting other events, we have worked in conjunction with our Project Partners to produce three major exhibitions on historical pageants, with more following in 2019-2020:
+As well as presenting lots of talks and hosting other events, we have worked in conjunction with our Project Partners to produce major exhibitions on historical pageants:

 (1) Pageants and the People: Bury St Edmunds and Magna Carta, Moyse Hall, Bury St Edmunds (May-Aug 2015)

 (2) The Carlisle Historical Pageants: A story of community, performance and identity, Tullie House Museum and Art Gallery, Carlisle (Aug-Oct 2015)

 (3) Scarborough Historical Pageant, Scarborough Art Gallery (Sep-Oct 2016) and, due to popular demand, Scarborough Library (Oct-Nov 2016)

 (4) Pageant Fever!
 St Albans Performs its Past, St Albans Museum + Gallery, 15 November 2019 - 23 February 2020.

 (5) Pageant Fever!
 Historical Pageants and the British Past, Cecil Sharp House, London, from 29 January - April 2020.